FarronF/limerick-council-meetings/meetings/2023/09/21-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Agenda - Monthly Meeting of the Municipal District of Cappamore-Kilmallock - 21st September 2023.md

 programme be put in place as a matter of priority for the ongoing maintenance of inlets and

-drainage grates on the roads in the district.---
+drainage grates on the roads in the district.
+---
 4

 QUESTIONS